eclipse-sumo/sumo/docs/web/docs/Developer/index.md

 - [Developer/Used Tools](Used_Tools.md) - tools used for developing SUMO
 - [Developer/Managing Publications](Managing_Publications.md) - how to work with the publications bibtex-file
 - [Developer/FMI](FMI.md) - information about the current state of the FMI 2.0 support in SUMO
+- [Developer/Maven](Maven.md) - informtion about using libsumo/libtraci in maven builds

 ## Build instructions